dotnet/csharpstandard/standard/structs.md

 - An instance method of a `ref struct` type shall not be captured by method group conversion to a delegate type.
 - A ref struct shall not be captured by a lambda expression or a local function.

-These constraints ensure that no variable of `ref struct` type refers to stack memory or variables that are no longer valid.
+These constraints ensure that a variable of `ref struct` type does not refer to stack memory that is no longer valid, or to variables that are no longer valid.

 ### 16.2.3 Partial modifier